KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/docs/homework/homework.md

 # Homework
 The more you practice, the more comfortable you’ll feel!

-1. Create persistent variables and aliases (JAD TODO determine)
+{% hint style='tip' %}
+##### Hey Slacker!

+Remember, we're here to help.
+Join the KCWiT #codingandcocktails Slack Channel: [kcwit.slack.com](http://kcwit.slack.com)
+{% endhint %}

+## Use telnet
-1. Ever wondered what _Star Wars: Episode IV_ would look like in all text?
+Ever wondered what _Star Wars: Episode IV_ would look like in all text?
 Of course you have!
+1. Follow the instructions for your OS.
    {% tabs first="Macs", second="Windows" %}

     {% content "first" %}